| State

 slow, controlled rate that is at or just below the threshold

+level of sensation.
 Under sterile conditions, the fusiform-shaped single

 donor strip is excised from the occipital scalp in the